At

 opening scene sets the tone of this rickety film with meandering

-bongo drums as the camera moves in on Nelson's T-Bird and his right-hand henchman Tony Miller.
-Nelson snaps his fingers and Miller
+bongo drums as the camera moves in on Nelson's T-Bird and his right-hand henchman, Tony Miller.
+From a safe distance, they await the outcome of

 a warehouse burglary in which things do not go as Nelson planned.